devritter/presentations-2025-linqsights/2025-linqsights/linqsights.md

 # <!-- fit --> Skip `.Where()` when possible
 * the predicate function needs to be invoked for every item
 * if some conditions are the same for the whole iteration, we can get rid of the `WhereIterator`
-* but only measurable for huge lists!
+* but only measurable for large lists!
 * => prefer readable code!

 <!-- _footer: 85-skip-where.linq, 86-skip-where-solution.linq -->